sreubenstone/The-Nestomir-Digital-Server/README.md

-# Readme – The Nestomir Digial Backend
+# Readme – The Nestomir Digital Backend

 ### The Contest 🏆

-Incubatedd is a digital incubator focused on solving tough American problems through the crowd.
+[Incubatedd](https://www.incubatedd.com) is a digital incubator focused on solving tough American problems through the crowd.
 In edition 1.0, we're focused on improving _The Nestomir_, an educational fantasy story, in hopes of bringing an innovative twist to STEM education.

 See the [main contest page here](https://www.incubatedd.com), as well as [the central story repository here](https://www.github.com/sreubenstone).

+### Set up

+##### Server

+- clone this repository to your local machine

+- toggle into the workspace directory

+- run `npm i` to install all packages for project

+##### env file

+- PORT=4000
+- JWT_SECRET='place any random string here'
+- PGCONNECTSTRING='postgres://localhost/dendro'
+- SENDGRID_API_KEY='place any random string here...not needed on dev'
+- MIXPANEL_TOKEN='place any random string here...not needed on dev'
+- PROD='false'
+- AIRTABLE_API_KEY='place any random string here...not needed on dev'
+- AIRTABLE_BASE='place any random string here...not needed on dev'
+- SENTRY='place any random string here...not needed on dev'
+- MOCHAMOJO='place any random string here...this is to reset a user's password on dev'

+##### Local Database Setup

+- set up local postgres database named `dendro`.
+See [this tutorial](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) for installing postgres on your local machine.
+Note, it's always great to have a tool like [TablePlus](https://tableplus.com/) to easily view the contents of your DB.
+See [this tutorial](https://www.tutorialspoint.com/postgresql/postgresql_create_database.htm) for creating a new postgres database on your local machine once you have postgres installed.

+- run database migrations from local repository directory be running `knex migrate:latest`

+##### Codebase structure

+_src folder contains all server files_

+- server.ts (application entry point, sets up express and /graphql endpoint, as well as other REST endpoints)
+- auth.ts - authentication logic for server
+- schema.ts - complete API schema (graphQL)
+- utilities.ts - mash of utility functions
+- push.ts - logic responsible for sending push notifications of expo infrastructure
+- gconvert.ts - please ignore
+- /db contains schema definitions (migrations)

+_Please ask questions to our team on the [web platform](https://www.incubatedd.com/thenestomir) or [discord](https://discord.gg/thtjVaaq)_

 #### Contributing ⚡